AmandaFrisk/AmandaFrisk/README.md

-👋 Hi, I am a passionate coder currently learning Python and enjoying the challenge. 🌱
+ Hi, I am a passionate coder currently learning Python and enjoying the challenge. 🐍

- I 💞️ collaborating with innovative minds and continuously learning.
+I am a creative problem solver who likes to work with clients and bring technology to life. 🌱

+My super power is being able to break down concepts into simple terms. 💪